CrowdStrike/Cloud-AWS/Agent-Install-Examples/powershell/README.md

 + [WindowsInstanceExample.yml](cloudformation/WindowsInstanceExample.yml) - Example CloudFormation
 template that creates a single security group and a single Windows Server instance.
     - Uses the most recent AMI available for Windows Server 2019 Full.
-    - The instance and security group will be deployed to your default VPC for the region.
+    - The instance and security group will be deployed to your default VPC for the region the Availability Zone resides within.
-    - The instance and security group will be deployed to the default subnet for the VPC.
+    - The instance and security group will be deployed to the default subnet for the Availability Zone.
     - This template can be uploaded directly to your AWS console or executed via the AWS CLI.

 ### Standing up the demonstration using the AWS Console